threegold116/test_remote/README.md

 # test_remote

-just a test for remote-connect
+just a test for remote-connect and branch learning